denismurphy/dictionary-codable/README.md

 ## Contributing

-We welcome contributions and suggestions for improvements to this library.
+I welcome contributions and suggestions for improvements to this library.
 If you find a bug or want to propose a new feature, please open an issue or submit a pull request.

 ## Authors